FernandoTheDev/eureka/README.md

-# Fiber Language
+# Eureka

-Fiber is an interpreted programming language that runs on the Fiber virtual machine
+Eureka is an interpreted programming language